ThatCrazyDcGuy/AE-5900_Remote_v2/README.md

 Ultimately, the purpose is also to revive CB radio and make it more attractive.
 Flexible solutions provide better access.
 And that's exactly what this project should enable.

-If you don't know the radio: https://www.alan-electronics.de/product-details.aspx?WPParams=50C9D4C6C5D2E6BDA5A98494A895 I got my AE5900 from https://gmw-funktechnik.ch/, a fantastic specialist shop for classic CB and amateur radio equipment.

 ### A picture will tell you more than your wife:

 - A screenshot of the current UI, in the browser, on your smartphone